Table of contents

 But the difference is in the way the partnerships are structured – with each one of these joint ventures involving the formation of a new, separate business entity for the partners’ activities to take place under.
 It’s this extra layer that means the partners can collaborate even more closely together, truly sharing in the ownership, risks and benefits of their joint activities.

-Whether you’re ready to launch yourself into a joint venture (like Boeing and Lockheed Martin!) or you want to take things a bit more slowly and forge some less legally entangling strategic partnership types first, just sign up with Breezy.
-We’ll help you uncover hundreds of relevant partnership opportunities so that you can hit the ground running.
+Whether you’re ready to launch yourself into a joint venture (like Boeing and Lockheed Martin!) or you want to take things a bit more slowly and forge some less legally entangling strategic partnership types first, just book a demo for Breezy.
+We can help you uncover hundreds of relevant partnership opportunities so that you can hit the ground running.